 There’s a bright future for students who are interested in careers in STEM, an acronym for science, technology, engineering, and mathematics.
 According to an information note from the United Nations Conference on Trade and Development, science, technology, and innovation are crucial as countries work to achieve the Sustainable Development Goals (SDGs) by 2030, which include eradicating global hunger, providing every person with access to clean water, and ensuring equitable economic opportunity for all.
-For K–12 students, this means there is increased value in a strong STEM education, which can pave the way to jobs where they’ll be active participants in solving these problems, from software developer to mechanical engineer, chemical technician to science teacher.
+For K–12 students, this means there is increased value in a strong STEM education, which can pave the way to jobs where they’ll be active participants in solving these problems, from software developer to mechanical engineer, chemical technician to the science teacher.

 But besides the rapid increase in STEM-related careers, there are also specific benefits that lessons and activities in STEM can provide now to students of all ages.
 STEM lessons can help introduce elementary students to “scientific linear thinking, creative problem solving, inventiveness, and instilling the importance of collaboration and teamwork,” according to TODAY.com.
 For high schoolers, who have more freedom to choose specific electives and who are often beginning to think about their future careers, exposure to STEM can offer useful hands-on experience.
-TechCrunch describes how Ohio high school students who were enrolled in advanced biomedicine classes were given valuable exposure to “real-world science” while being pushed to solve “interdisciplinary problems that require problem identification, investigation, and analysis.”
-These are all helpful skills for high schoolers as they enter college and start their careers.
+TechCrunch describes how Ohio high school students who were enrolled in advanced biomedicine classes were given valuable exposure “to real-world science” while being pushed to solve “interdisciplinary problems that require problem identification, investigation, and analysis.”
+These are all helpful skills for high schoolers as they enter college and, later, start their careers.

 The benefits of lessons in STEM are clear, but school districts and officials don’t always have the necessary funding or resources to provide effective education in these areas.
 According to the U.S. Department of Education, access to these types of courses differs among school types across the country, and even when they are offered, enrollment rates vary.
-The department notes that “80% of all eighth-graders attend a school that offers Algebra 1, but only 24% of these students are actually enrolled in the course.”
+The department notes that “80 percent of all eighth-graders attend a school that offers Algebra 1, but only 24 percent of these students are actually enrolled in the course.”
 This lack of enrollment in Algebra 1 can often negatively impact enrollment in future STEM studies, as the course is a fundamental stepping-stone for future math and science courses.

 Chapter 1: Facts About STEM

-Many people are aware of both the benefits of STEM lessons and the booming career opportunities in these fields, but not everyone is aware of specific educational or career troubles that may face students and professionals who are not properly prepared in these fields.
+Many people are aware of both the benefits of STEM lessons and the booming career opportunities within these fields, but not everyone is aware of specific educational or career troubles that may face students and professionals who are not properly prepared in these fields.
 Below are some facts and statistics about STEM.

 A. STEM workers generally earn more than non-STEM workers (Pew Research Center)

 A full-time STEM worker with some college education earns, on average, nearly $15,000 per year more than an individual not working in a STEM field.
-Additionally, STEM professionals who hold advanced degrees in their field, like a master’s or doctoral degree, have been reported to earn $20,000+ more than counterparts who hold similar degrees in non-STEM fields.
+Additionally, STEM professionals who hold advanced degrees in their field, like a master’s or doctoral degree, have been reported to earn $20,000 or more than counterparts who hold similar degrees in non-STEM fields.
 Even for workers not in a STEM field, college-educated workers who have completed some sort of STEM lessons and training often earn more than those who have not.

 B. The percentage of women in certain STEM job areas is small (Pew Research Center)

 The highest score that a student can receive on the ACT is 36.
-The STEM benchmark, composed of both math and science scores, is 26.
+The STEM benchmark, comprised of both math and science scores, is 26.
 This benchmark is intended to evaluate the likelihood that a student will earn at least a B or C in introductory university STEM lessons and courses like calculus or chemistry, along with their level of preparedness for pursuing degrees in STEM majors.

 Even if students are interested in and want to dedicate time to excelling in STEM subjects, schools may not have the resources to provide them.
-In 2015, “fewer than 50% of high-poverty high schools offered any physics courses,” according to ACT.
+In 2015, “fewer than 50 percent of high-poverty high schools offered any physics courses,” according to ACT.
 Additionally, just over a quarter of these high schools offered computer-related courses.
 While increased enrollment and participation in STEM classes tends to correlate with a higher percentage of students meeting the ACT benchmark, it also depends on whether schools have the ability to provide these courses in the first place.